Prospect Street Writers House

 Neighborhood

 The Village of North Bennington is a short walk down Prospect Street.
-One of Shirley Jackson’s North Bennington houses is on the righthand side of the street, the one with the columns.
-At the bottom of the hill, The Roasted Bean is a haven for a good cup of coffee and, next door, The Pangaea Lounge offers terrace dining overlooking one of Paran Creek’s millponds.
-Also on the fountain square is the friendly John G. McCullough Free Library and Powers Market, a grocery store.
+One of Shirley Jackson’s North Bennington houses, the one with the columns, sits on the righthand side of the street.
+At the bottom of the hill, Prospect Coffee is a haven for a flat white or espresso and next door, the Pangaea Lounge offers terrace dining overlooking one of Paran Creek’s millponds.
+Also on the fountain square are the friendly John G. McCullough Free Library and Powers Market, a splendid grocery store and butcher.

 Crossing Main Street and heading up the opposite hill, one arrives at the Park-McCullough House, a mid-nineteenth century mansion, home to two Vermont governors.
-Its veranda has wicker chairs for reading.
 Beyond the House winds a network of bridle paths, Mile-Around Woods, where, in early spring, the forest floor is carpeted with ephemeral wildflowers.